-Intraoral X-rays are an essential part of of any practice used to expose film, digital sensor or phosphor plate sensor.
+Intraoral X-rays are an essential part of any practice used to expose film, digital sensor, or phosphor plate sensor.
 This enables you to easily capture radiographs for diagnosis or documentation.
-These can be taken safely within the surgery and the smaller focal point, defined exposure times and collimation ensure quality imagery with low radiation levels.
+These can be taken safely within the surgery and the smaller focal point, defined exposure times, and collimation ensures quality imagery with low radiation levels.
 Whether you opt for the traditional wall-mounted unit or for a handheld portable x-ray, either of the two will help to ensure your surgery and treatments run efficiently.
-Our engineers under their capacity as radio protection supervisors will be able to advise on their safe use whatever your choice.
+Our engineers, under their capacity as radio protection supervisors, will be able to advise on it safe use, whatever your choice.

-Dental intraoral x-ray sensors provide images shown to be every bit as diagnostic as film radiographs.
-With the added benefit of dramatically reducing the levels of radiation for you patients.
+Dental intraoral x-ray sensors provide images shown to be every bit as diagnostic as film radiographs with the added benefit of dramatically reducing the levels of radiation for you patients.
 When selecting the ideal digital x-ray sensors to invest in, the main areas to consider are image quality and resolution, robustness, connectivity and not forgetting patient comfort.
-It is always worth checking with durability of the product to safe guard against internal damage due to dust and water.
-There are solid and flexible options, the latter being the most comfortable for patients and the former offers slight more robustness against accidental damage.
+It is always worth checking the durability of the product to safe guard against internal damage due to dust and water.
+There are solid and flexible options, the latter being the most comfortable for patients and the former offers slightly more robustness against accidental damage.

-X-ray Imaging Scanners have dramatically increased in popularity in modern dentistry over the last 5 to 10 years.
-Moving away from traditional developing, converting existing film-based imaging systems into a digital format.
+X-ray Imaging Scanners have dramatically increased in popularity in modern dentistry, moving away from traditional developing, converting existing film-based imaging systems into a digital format.
 This helps practices move towards paperless efficiency.
-Our team of industry experts can recommend when they might be preferable to digital scanners, and which brand will be the easiest and fastest to fit in with your team’s needs and demands, taking into account the amount of surgery rooms and the practice management software you currently use.
+Our team of industry experts can recommend when these may be preferable to digital scanners, and which brand will be the easiest and fastest to fit in with your team’s needs and demands, taking into account the amount of surgery rooms and the practice management software you currently use.

 Do you have a requirement to go digital or upgrade your OPG but not go 3D?
-OPG (Orthopantomogram) and Cephalogram are types of dental x-rays that have been around for decades, however the surge and enhancement in digital technology has enabled us to take x-rays faster, with more clarity and expose clients to much lower levels of radiation, some models even allow you to take bitewing images on both sides at the same time with much increased patient comfort.
-If you might consider 3D in the future some systems are 3D upgradeable.
-Our team will advise right product for you, based on the type of work you do, the space you have and your plans for the future.
+OPG (Orthopantomogram) and Cephalogram are types of dental x-rays that have been around for decades, however the surge and enhancement in digital technology has enabled us to take x-rays faster, with more clarity, and expose clients to much lower levels of radiation.
+Some models even allow you to take bitewing images on both sides at the same time without much increased patient comfort.
+If you might consider 3D in the future, some systems are 3D upgradeable.
+Our team will advise right product for you, based on the type of work you do, the space you have, and your plans for the future.

 The age of the intraoral scanner is definitely upon us.
 They offer fast, accurate imagery, to enable you to not only wow your patients, but to plan and design your treatment accurately dependent on your patients needs.
 Seamless integration with mills and 3D printers is essential when considering the options.

 CAD CAM (Computer Aided Design Systems) offers you the opportunity to move towards chairside dentistry.
 Providing shorter waiting periods and for your patients as dental appliances are milled in-house, avoiding the lead-times and expense of dental laboratories.
 Initially CAD CAM was designed to fabricate immediate chairside inlay and onlay ceramic restorations, but required excessive amounts of time.
-Todays technology however allows for far more options.
+Today's technology however allows for far more options.
 Moving to digital dentistry can feel intimidating, and many feel they have to be a wiz with IT and computers to bring this into your practice.
-Our digital experts hope to provide you with not only a quality product selection, but also the training and support you and your team need to have the confidence to bring this technology into your dental practice.
+Our digital experts will provide you with a quality product selection and the training and support you and your team need.

-3D printers are up and coming in dentistry, due to growing technology in a number of fields, particularly in dental laboratories.
-With computer-guided precision units production includes drill guides for implants, models for prosthodontics, orthodontics and surgery and an array of others treatments.
+3D printers are up and coming in dentistry due to growing technology in a number of fields, particularly in dental laboratories.
+With computer-guided precision units production includes drill guides for implants, models for prosthodontics, orthodontics, and surgery and an array of other treatments.
 The advances in CBCT and Intraoral scanning pair with printing perfectly for chairside dentistry.
-Our team of experts are on top of the technology and so can advise you on what will work best for your needs, as well as accessories like a UV curing light, intraoral camera and ultrasonic bath.
+Our team of experts are on top of the technology and can advise you on what will work best for your needs, including accessories such as a UV curing light, intraoral camera, and ultrasonic bath.